muntas1rr/OverTheWire-Bandit-Level-0-to-20/README.md

 To explore my solutions and learning journey:

-1. Clone this repository to your local machine: https://github.com/muntas1rr/OverTheWire-Bandit-Level-0-to-20.git
+1. Browse the markdown files organized by levels.
-2. Browse the markdown files organized by levels.
+2. If you want, you can also clone the repo: https://github.com/muntas1rr/OverTheWire-Bandit-Level-0-to-20.git
 3. Read the **Level Goal**, followed by explanations and terminal output demonstrating each solution.
 4. Use this repository as a reference or learning resource for similar Linux command-line challenges.